David Morales (politician)

-Political Positions
+Political positions

 Morales identifies as a Democratic socialist, and is a close ally of Rhode Island state senator Sam Bell.

 Tax policy

 Morales is a proponent for reforming Rhode Island's tax code to reduce exemptions for private universities and nonprofits, such as Brown University, as well as increasing state income tax-rates for wealthy people in the top income bracket.
-He has regularly spoken out against Rhode Island’s tax code, which was changed in 2006 to cut income taxes for the highest income earners from 9.99% to 5.99%.
-In the fall of 2020, shortly after winning his primary election, he resisted Governor Gina Raimondo’s “austerity budget” alongside Reclaim RI and other legislators, which would have cut social services while preserving tax cuts for the wealthy.
+He has regularly spoken out against Rhode Island's tax code, which was changed in 2006 to cut income taxes for the highest income earners from 9.99% to 5.99%.
+In the fall of 2020, shortly after winning his primary election, he resisted Governor Gina Raimondo's “austerity budget” alongside Reclaim RI and other legislators, which would have cut social services while preserving tax cuts for the wealthy.

 During the 2021 legislative session, he introduced a bill to establish a surtax on the business corporation tax for publicly traded corporations whose CEO to median worker pay ratio is equal to or greater than 100 to 1.
-Alongside Deputy House Speaker Charlene Lima, Rep. Morales also co-sponsored a bill to exempt the first $10,200 of a person’s unemployment benefits from state taxes in response to Rhode Island’s decision to tax unemployment.
+Alongside Deputy House Speaker Charlene Lima, Rep. Morales also co-sponsored a bill to exempt the first $10,200 of a person's unemployment benefits from state taxes in response to Rhode Island's decision to tax unemployment.

+Morales's 2026 Mayoral platform states his opposition to Providence's flat property tax, laying out his intention to replace it with "a newer and fairer system that finally requires the wealthiest property owners, large developers, and our Private Universities to contribute their fair share to our city."
+He also advocates for a vacancy tax and acquisition fee for large corporate real estate purchasing housing stock in the city, and promised to audit Providence's PILOT agreements with its large institutions.